AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 Format: `import TARGET_PATH`

+- CAUTION: This command overwrites existing contacts and notes.
 - To ensure that the .json file follows the correct format, only use .json files exported using the `export` command
 - Only write your own .json file if you are confident that you can update it correctly.